 Borrowers encounter collection agency people.
 The experiences are pleasant, fearful, and annoying.
-Customers borrowing money from banks and other lenders dread collection calls, letters, and emails.
+Customers borrowing money from banks and other lenders dread collection calls, letters, videos, and emails.
 According to experts in the industry, the customers must take collection calls and agree to repay the amount they have borrowed from the lender.
 It will simplify things.
 However, consumers should learn about their rights as well.
 If you have unpaid debts, learn how to protect yourself from annoying and abusing calls from debt collectors.

 The Fair Debt Collection Practices Act (FDCPA) protects consumers from threatening and abusive calls from the collection agencies.
 As a borrower, you can stop these calls but you cannot avoid the loan you have taken out from a bank or lender.
 You will need to clear all your dues to your creditors.

 There are some key provisions of the FDCPA that you must learn to protect yourself from debt collectors.
 These include protection from harassment including threats, abuse, violence, damage, as well as arrest.
 The law lets borrowers dispute the amount the collectors are claiming.
 You can ask collectors to stop revealing any debt-related details to people who do not have the permission to know about your debts.
 You can stop calls at unreasonable times before 8 am and after 9 pm.
 As a borrower, you can take legal action against the collectors or a group of people if they violate the rules laid by FDCPA.